marthakelly/lucy/README.md

     will create a new page

     -g , --generate
-    will generate all template pages into static pages
+    will generate all template pages into static pages ** and ** minify your css/js

     -gpo << post name >>, --generate_post << post name >>
     will generate a single post into a static page